viktortori/LastFmApi-with-discord.py/README.md

 ## Bugs
-- Script throws some exceptions, but I catched them all (I hope) -> If you find bugs, you can report me these in my stream or here on github.
+- Script throws some exceptions, but I catched them all (I hope) -> If you find bugs, you can report me these here on github.

 ## Links
 - [Website](https://tori.website)